glm729/code-examples/README.md

 #### 2023-01-21

-This repository shows a few bits and pieces of code in various languages I've written, both for work and out of interest.
+This repository shows a few bits and pieces of code I've written, in various languages, both for work and out of interest.

 Most of my experience is in R, I used to use Python quite a bit, and recently I'm learning a bit of Julia and Rust.
 I'm hoping to update some of the old